 The data is accessed instantly and the information can be easily used for buying, selling, managing, marketing or directing.
 This type of user is more likely to be a salesman, a Human Resource Manager, someone in Finance or Marketing or even a company Manager.

-This is what Toucan Toco is dedicated to accomplish.
+This is what Toucan Toco is dedicated to accomplishing.
 Our main goal is to help users who are unfamiliar with data analysis to make better decisions based on their databases, thanks to Dataviz.

 Mobile Applications allow easy access to the company’s main information in just a few clicks.

 An example of data storytelling